Und3rf10w/boblobblob/README.md

 secret malicious code has been executed
 ```

-However, what if we wanted to use this server a file through `github.com` that would be difficult to discover through curosory investigation?
+However, what if we wanted to use to serve a file through `github.com` that would be difficult to discover through curosory investigation?

 ## Using the Git Blobs api
 GitHub provides a [Git Blobs](https://developer.github.com/v3/git/blobs/) api that allows us to interact with git blobs with no authentication.
 The HTTP request for this uses the following format for `api.github.com`: